128technology/docs/docs/about_svr_savings.md

 ## Secure Vector Routing Savings Comparison Tool

-The GUI of the 128T offers a comparison tool to contrast different tunneling techniques and their bandwith overhead with that of SVR directly on the traffic traversing the 128T in its environment.
+The GUI of the 128T offers a comparison tool to contrast different tunneling techniques and their bandwidth overhead with that of SVR directly on the traffic traversing the 128T in its environment.

 ![SVR Savings](/img/about_svr_savings_1.png)